AI Exam

 Endocrine and Metabolic Dysregulation

-- Peripheral insulin resistance and hyperinsulinemia play a significant role, contributing to increased gonadotropin stimulation of ovarian theca cells, thereby amplifying androgen production.
+- Peripheral insulin resistance and hyperinsulinaemia contribute to increased gonadotropin stimulation of ovarian theca cells, amplifying androgen production.

-- Insulin resistance in PCOS results from postbinding defects in insulin receptor signaling, leading to reduced hepatic synthesis of sex hormone-binding globulin (SHBG) and increased androgenicity.
+- Insulin resistance results from postbinding defects in insulin receptor signalling, reducing hepatic synthesis of sex hormone-binding globulin (SHBG) and increasing free androgen levels.

-- Adiponectin, an adipocyte-derived hormone that regulates lipid metabolism and glucose homeostasis, is lower in both lean and obese women with PCOS, further exacerbating metabolic dysfunction.
+- Adiponectin levels are reduced in both lean and obese women with PCOS, worsening metabolic dysfunction.

 Hypothalamic-Pituitary-Ovarian Axis Dysregulation

-- PCOS is characterised by increased luteinising hormone (LH) secretion from the anterior pituitary, leading to excessive stimulation of ovarian theca cells and elevated androgen production.
+- PCOS is characterised by increased luteinising hormone (LH) secretion from the anterior pituitary.

-- A relative follicle-stimulating hormone (FSH) deficiency impairs the aromatisation of androgens to oestrogens, contributing to anovulation and menstrual irregularities.
+- Relative deficiency of follicle-stimulating hormone (FSH) impairs aromatisation of androgens to oestrogens, contributing to anovulation and menstrual irregularities.

-- Growth hormone (GH) and insulin-like growth factor-1 (IGF-1) may further enhance ovarian androgen production, amplifying hyperandrogenism.
+- Growth hormone (GH) and insulin-like growth factor-1 (IGF-1) may further amplify ovarian androgen production.

 Genetic and Epigenetic Susceptibility

-- PCOS exhibits a high heritability, with twin studies estimating a 70% genetic contribution.
+- PCOS exhibits high heritability; twin studies suggest a 70% genetic contribution.

-- DENND1A, THADA, and LHCGR have been consistently linked to PCOS in both Chinese and European populations.
+- DENND1A, THADA, and LHCGR are consistently linked to PCOS in Chinese and European populations.

-- FSHR (follicle-stimulating hormone receptor) and CYP17A1 (a key steroidogenic enzyme) have been implicated in gonadotropin sensitivity and androgen excess.
+- FSHR and CYP17A1 are implicated in gonadotropin sensitivity and androgen production.

-- Epigenetic factors, such as DNA methylation and X-chromosome inactivation, may also contribute to PCOS by modulating gene expression related to steroidogenesis and insulin metabolism.
+- Epigenetic mechanisms such as DNA methylation and X-chromosome inactivation may influence gene expression related to PCOS.

 Environmental and Fetal Programming Hypotheses

-- Endocrine-disrupting chemicals (EDCs), such as bisphenol A (BPA), have been implicated in increasing insulin resistance and hyperandrogenism in women with PCOS.
+- Exposure to endocrine-disrupting chemicals (EDCs), such as bisphenol A (BPA), may increase insulin resistance and hyperandrogenism in women with PCOS.

 Ovarian Morphological Changes

-- PCOS is characterised by bilaterally enlarged ovaries with thickened, avascular capsules.
+- PCOS is associated with bilaterally enlarged ovaries with thickened, avascular capsules.

-- Histopathology reveals hyperplasia of theca stromal cells, contributing to persistent follicular arrest and anovulation.
+- Histopathological findings include hyperplasia of theca stromal cells, leading to persistent follicular arrest and anovulation.

 Pathophysiology